CSUA/documentaries/root-staff-history.md

 NFS is just some drives on `minifridge`.

 `nixclub` belongs to CSUA, but it was not used during Caleb's time here.
 No alumni from the April 2018 alumni lunch knew what the server was nor how to access it.

+## Great Tech Purge of 2018: "Wrath of Mark "Blockchain" Hill"

+On October 16, 2018, `nixclub` (`linux.csua.berkeley.edu`) and other machines were deemed too old and unused and were tossed.
+The only remaining mahcines on the racks are `minifridge` and `latte`. `nfs` is still around, in hopes that its data may one day be recovered.

+During this purge, Mark and Robert talked to Jon, an alum, who told them that the CSUA used to occupy 3 racks in Soda 340.